privdonut123/star-sim/simulation/README.md

 ```
 root4star -b -q 'starsim.C(1000)'
 ```
 This creates a ROOT file with the generated particles and a <i>.fzd</i> file with the detector response information.

 The simulation can also be performed using the STAR scheduler:
 ```
 star-submit starsim.xml
 ```
+This will submit 10 jobs with 1000 events each.

 The events can then be reconstructed by doing
 ```